hal/hal.github.io/content/documentation/get-started.md

 1. Add https://hal.github.io as allowed origin
 1. Open https://hal.github.io/console/

 GitHub Pages are served from https, so you need to [secure the management interface](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#enable-one-way-ssltls-for-the-management-interfaces) as well.
-Please note that if you're using a self-signed key store you might need to open the local management endpoint in the browser and accept the unsafe certificate once, before you can use it with HAL.
+Please note that if you're using a self-signed key store you might need to open the local management interface in the browser and accept the unsafe certificate once, before you can use it with HAL.

 {{< callout info >}}
 The link above points to the documentation for WildFly 26 (time of writing).
 To find the most recent version